Taking the Road Less Scheduled with Adaptive Polyak Steps: Experiments

+The oracle step size \ref{eq:sf-ps} requires access to the per-sample optimal value $f_{\bm{\zeta}_t}(\bm{x}_\star)$, which is unavailable in general.
+Black-box model distillation offers a natural setting where this quantity can be approximated.
+Let $f^t_{\bm{\zeta}}$ and $f^s_{\bm{\zeta}}(\bm{x})$ denote the teacher's and student's loss on batch $\bm{\zeta}$, respectively.
+When the teacher has been trained to near-optimality on a large corpus and the student has sufficient capacity to match it, the teacher loss satisfies $f^t_{\bm{\zeta}} \approx f^s_{\bm{\zeta}}(\bm{x}_\star)$, where $\bm{x}_\star$ denotes the optimal student parameters.

+We test the Adam-based oracle variant \ref{eq:sf-adam-sps-plus} (see \Cref{alg:adam-sf-sps} for pseudocode).
+Our setup follows \citet{gower2025analysisidealizedstochasticpolyak}: we compare against SGD with momentum, Adam~\citep{Kingma2014AdamAM}, (Adam-)ScheduleFree~\citep{DYK+24}, and Iams(-Adam)~\citep{gower2025analysisidealizedstochasticpolyak}.
+For every baseline we sweep the base learning rate.
+For \ref{eq:sf-adam-sps-plus}, the step size is computed adaptively via $\gamma_t = \min\{\gamma_{\max},\, \tau_t\}$, where $\tau_t$ is the oracle Polyak step and $\gamma_{\max} > 0$ is a maximum step size that prevents excessively large updates when the teacher-loss approximation is imprecise.
+This cap is a standard safeguard in stochastic Polyak methods~\citep{LVLL21}; we sweep $\gamma_{\max}$ in the same manner as the base learning rate for the baselines.

 \paragraph{Distilling \texttt{tiny\_shakespeare}.} The teacher model employed was \texttt{gpt2-medium} (345 million parameters), a pre-trained transformer model from the Hugging Face library \citep{radford2019language}.
-We used a student model with 67.7 million parameters, see Table~\ref{tab:distillation_training_config} in Appendix~\ref{subsec:black-box-setting} for details.
-The results in Figure~\ref{fig:shakespeare} show that our \algname{AdamW-Schedulep} achieves the best loss for a tuned learning rate $\gamma_{\max},$ but it is not quite as robust as the \algname{IAMS-Adam} method is to the choice of learning rate.
+We used a student model with 67.7 million parameters, see \Cref{tab:distillation_training_config} in \Cref{subsec:black-box-setting} for details.
+The results in \Cref{fig:shakespeare} show that our \ref{eq:sf-adam-sps-plus} achieves the best loss for a tuned learning rate $\gamma_{\max},$ and is as robust as the Iams-Adam method to the choice of learning rate.